 Imagine the infant who cries the instant her parents put her down, or the preschooler who has to let go of daddy’s hand and stay with his new teacher.

-Whether in the infant or preschool ages, dealing with separation anxiety isn’t easy on anyone.
+Whether it’s the first day of school or meeting a new sitter, dealing with separation anxiety isn’t easy on anyone.
 You might get annoyed (“Why does he cry every time I step five feet away?”), worried (“How is he coping in his new school?”), or downright frustrated.

 Despite these emotions that separation anxiety riles up in us, it’s actually quite normal and even beneficial, especially when faced with a new environment.
 All kids feel it at some point—a healthy sign that they know whom to trust.